Carlwasinfected/SWE262P_PROGRAMMING_STYLES_MileStone2345/README.md

 # SWE 262P MileStones
-*Team Members: Can Wang, Ruokun Xu*
+*Team Members: [Can Wang](mailto:canw7@uci.edu), Ruokun Xu*

 ## Milestone 2

-In this project, we add two overload methods at `src/main/java/org/json/XML.java`.
-The two method signatures are as follows, the code starts at `line 753` and ends at `line 824`.
+In this project, we add two overload methods at `src/main/java/org.json/XML.java`.
+The two method signatures are as follows, the code starts at `line 751` and ends at `line 905`.
 - `public static JSONObject toJSONObject(Reader reader, JSONPointer path) throws JSONException`
 - `public static JSONObject toJSONObject(Reader reader, JSONPointer path, JSONObject replacement) throws JSONException`

-The related JUnit tests are added at `src/main/test/java/.../XMLTest.java`, starting at `line 1070`.
+The related four JUnit tests we wrote are added at `src/test/java/org.json.junit/XMLTest.java`, starting at `line 1069` and ending at `line1185`.
+The static resource files for testing are at `src/test/resources/`.
 All added test cases have been already been verified correctly and the code has passed the CI process on GitHub.

+Regarding the time performance, our improvement is when the user would like to query the sub Json object given a specific path, the function will break and return early once it finishes the whole parsing process of that sub Json object, instead of continuing until reach the very end of the whole input.

+The building framework we use is `Maven`, so the build script file is `src/pom.xml`.

+All four added test cases have been already been verified correctly and the code has passed the CI process on GitHub.

+Thank you for reviewing our work!
+For any issues, feel free to contact me [here](mailto:canw7@uci.edu).

 ---
 ---